ofiwg/libfabric/man/fi_msg.3.md

   known as the fenced operation, be deferred until all previous operations targeting the same target endpoint have completed.

+# NOTES

+If an endpoint has been configured with FI_MSG_PREFIX, the application must include buffer space of size msg_prefix_size, as specified by the endpoint attributes.
+The prefix buffer must occur at the start of the data referenced by the buf parameter, or be referenced by the first IO vector.
+Message prefix space cannot be split between multiple IO vectors.
+The size of the prefix buffer should be included as part of the total buffer length.

 # RETURN VALUE

 Returns 0 on success.
 On error, a negative value corresponding to fabric